rsnemmen/test-bug-fixes/README.md

 git checkout -b yourname
 ```

-### 5. open *source.txt* and each person fixes a specific error in the "source code"
+### 5. open *source.tex* and each person fixes a specific "error" in the "source code"

-But wait for me, I need to update this file according to the number of people present in this tutorial!
+But wait for me, I will tell you what an "error" means in this context.

 ### 6. [Create the pull request](https://help.github.com/articles/creating-a-pull-request/): contribute your bug fix to the code

 ### [7. sync your fork with the original repo](https://help.github.com/articles/syncing-a-fork/)

-In order to check out how the original progress is evolving (or not) with the input of the group.
+In order to check out how the original project is evolving (or not) with the input of the group.

 # Links